-We are exposed to the risk that our earnings and cash flows could be adversely impacted due to fluctuations in interest rates.
-We will periodically enter into interest rate swaps to manage interest costs in which we agree to exchange, at specified intervals, the difference between variable and fixed interest amounts calculated by reference to an agreed-upon notional amount.
+The Company is exposed to the risk that our earnings and cash flows could be adversely impacted due to fluctuations in interest rates.
+To manage this risk, the Company periodically enters into interest rate swaps in which we agree to exchange, at specified intervals, the difference between variable and fixed interest amounts calculated by reference to an agreed-upon notional amount.
 Derivative instruments are not used for trading purposes or to manage exposure to changes in interest rates for investment securities, and our outstanding derivative instruments do not contain credit risk related contingent features.
 Collateral is generally not required.